Person Centered Tech’s Team

 Liz works within her local activist community continually absorbing best method policy reform informed by the communities it effects the most.

-In her free time Liz likes to paint watercolors, admire street art, quote “The Office,” weight train, spend time with her foster brothers and sisters, and dismantle antiquated systems that limit human growth and change.
+In her free time Liz likes to paint watercolors, admire street art, quote “The Office,” weight train, spend time with her foster brothers and sisters, find the best hip hop tracks and shows, and dismantle antiquated systems that limit human growth and change.

 Kelly Arthur, MA, MS, NCC, LPC & LMFT Intern, CADC I is a therapist in private practice in Portland.
 She moonlights as Person Centered Tech’s instructional designer, drawing from a skill base that hearkens back to her former life in corporate America.